Published/Last edited or updated: 1st February, 2017

-If you do have an opportunity to sample a mooncake. don’t make the mistake of biting into a whole one (as an expat friend of mine learned the hard way); mooncakes are intensely rich and meant to be eaten as a small slice with unsweetened tea.
+If you do have an opportunity to sample a mooncake, don’t make the mistake of biting into a whole one; mooncakes are intensely rich and meant to be eaten as a small slice with unsweetened Chinese tea.

-The other sign that the Mid-Autumn Festival has arrived is the colourful Chinese lanterns illuminating central Singapore from Clarke Quay to Outram Park.
-The light-up officially begins on August 30, with a street parade featuring traditional music, dragon dancers, and floats.
-Chinatown will then be lit up every night until September 25 and host festive events like lantern-decorating contests, street bazaars, and stage shows near the Buddha Tooth Relic Temple.
-Full event details can be found on the Chinatown Singapore website.
+The other sign that the Mid-Autumn Festival has arrived in Singapore is the lighting of thousands of vibrant Chinese lanterns that illuminate the city from Clarke Quay to Outram Park.
+The light-up officially begins with a street parade featuring traditional music, dragon dancers and floats; events like lantern-decorating contests, street bazaars and stage shows near the Buddha Tooth Relic Temple are then held throughout the month.
+Full event details should be available on the Chinatown Singapore website.